khukt/ai-for-leaders/_book/01-01-what-ai-means-for-leaders.md

 ## AI Is Also an Infrastructure Question

+**What infrastructure is required to run AI reliably at scale?**

 Leaders should not treat AI as software alone.
 AI capability depends on compute, cloud infrastructure, storage, networking, and in some cases specialised hardware such as GPUs or other accelerators.
 That infrastructure affects what models can be run, how quickly they respond, how expensive they become at scale, and whether they can be deployed where the organisation actually needs them.

 This matters for four reasons:

-- **Cost and scale**: model quality is only one part of the business case; inference cost, usage growth, and infrastructure spend can change the economics quickly.
+- **Cost and scale**: model quality is only one part of the business case; inference cost, usage growth, and infrastructure spend can change the economics quickly
-- **Deployment constraints**: some systems can run centrally in the cloud, while others may require on-premise, edge, or device-level deployment because of latency, privacy, resilience, or safety needs.
+- **Deployment constraints**: some systems can run centrally in the cloud, while others may require on-premise, edge, or device-level deployment because of latency, privacy, resilience, or safety needs
-- **Dependency risk**: many organisations depend on a small number of cloud and model providers for the hardware and platform layers underneath AI services.
+- **Dependency risk**: many organisations depend on a small number of cloud and model providers for the hardware and platform layers underneath AI services
-- **Operational resilience**: if compute access, latency, or infrastructure availability becomes constrained, AI-enabled workflows can degrade even when the model itself is sound.
+- **Operational resilience**: if compute access, latency, or infrastructure availability becomes constrained, AI-enabled workflows can degrade even when the model itself is sound

 ## Key Questions for Leaders

-- Which AI capabilities are genuinely relevant to our industry and business model?
+- Where will AI create **real economic or operational advantage**, not just experimentation?
 - Where is AI already being used in our organisation, with or without central oversight?
 - What assumptions are our teams making about AI reliability that need to be tested?
+- Which processes are **safe to automate**, and which require sustained human judgment and oversight?
-- Where are tools beginning to move from drafting and analysis into action-taking or semi-autonomous behaviour?
+- Where are tools beginning to move from drafting and analysis into **action-taking or semi-autonomous behaviour**?

 ## Final Perspective